lmilne360/MBzChat/README.md

 Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a>

+Hosting provided by Google [Firebase](https://firebase.google.com/)

+## Preview
+A live version of this application can be found [here](https://mbzapp-cd657.firebaseapp.com/).Check it out!

+*Note: This is still a work in progress

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.